sarathk73/SentinelEye-NetSecChallenger/README.md

 ...
 Select an action by entering the corresponding number provided by the menu.

+## Configuration

+ - Ensure Python 3 is installed
+ - Update the system paths if necessary in the wifi.py script

 ## Contributing

 We welcome contributions from the community!
 If you would like to contribute to SentinelEye, please follow these steps: